DisasterNetDOTOrg/HOT-Osm-Validation/README.md

 (See https://josm.openstreetmap.de/wiki/Styles for instructions on how to load the style directly into JOSM, instructions are at the bottom of the list of styles at the top of the page)

+==
+NOTE: This Style is EASY to use.
+Anything RED requires attention.

 =============================================================================================
 Change History
 =============================================================================================